thiblahute/meson-website/Reference-manual.md

  - `set10(varname, boolean_value)` is the same as above but the value is either `true` or `false` and will be written as 1 or 0, respectively
  - `set_quoted(varname, value)` is same as `set` but quotes the value in double quotes (`"`)

 They all take the `description` keyword that will be written in the result file.
 The replacement assumes a file with C syntax.
-If your generated file is source code in some other lanaguage, you probably don't want to add a description field because it most likely will cause a syntax error.
+If your generated file is source code in some other language, you probably don't want to add a description field because it most likely will cause a syntax error.

 ### dependency object

-This object is returned by [`dependency`](#dependencydependency_name-) and contains an external dependency with the following methods:
+This object is returned by [`dependency`](#dependency) and contains an external dependency with the following methods:

  - `found()` which returns whether the dependency was found
  - `version()` is the version number as a string, for example `1.2.8`

 ### external program object

-This object is returned by [`find_program`](#find_programprogram-name) and contains an external (i.e. not built as part of this project) program and has the following methods:
+This object is returned by [`find_program`](#find_program) and contains an external (i.e. not built as part of this project) program and has the following methods:

 - `found()` which returns whether the executable was found
 - `path()` which returns an array pointing to the executable (this is an array as opposed to a string because the program might be `['python', 'foo.py']`, for example)